Dayboro Veggie ROI Calculator: is it cheaper to grow or buy?

 How many harvests to recoup a typical garden bed setup ($150 raised bed + soil)

-The short answer: for most crops, yes — sometimes dramatically so.
+The short answer: for most crops, yes.
+Sometimes dramatically so.
 But not for everything, and the devil is in the details.
 Potatoes at $4/kg from Woolies are genuinely hard to beat once you factor in the space they need and the water they drink.
-Herbs like basil, on the other hand, are an absolute rort at the supermarket — a tiny punnet for what you could grow by the bucket-load for almost nothing.
+I still grow them because I enjoy it, not because it saves money.
+Herbs like basil on the other hand are an absolute rort at the supermarket.
+A tiny punnet for what I could grow by the bucket load for almost nothing.

 The key factors that swing the equation are yield per square metre, days to harvest, and the current retail price.
-Crops that produce heavily in a small space (think zucchini, cucumbers, tomatoes) tend to deliver the best return on your gardening investment.
+Crops that produce heavily in a small space (think zucchini, cucumbers, tomatoes) tend to deliver the best return on my gardening investment.
 Crops that take up heaps of room and produce modest yields (corn, pumpkin) can actually cost you more than buying them, unless you have space to burn.
+I do, which is why I still grow them.

-Seed packets from Bunnings or your local nursery typically cost $3–$8.
+Seed packets from Bunnings or your local nursery typically cost $3 to $8.
 Premium varieties (heirloom tomatoes, fancy herbs) can cost more.
-If you save seeds from season to season, this cost drops to near zero after the first crop.
+I save seeds from my own crops season to season, which drops this cost to near zero after the first year.

 Water

-calculator uses crop-specific watering needs — a thirsty crop like cucumber
+uses crop specific watering needs.
+A thirsty crop like cucumber at 12L/week costs

-at 12L/week costs roughly 22 cents per week to water.
-Over a full growing season,
+roughly 22 cents per week to water.
+Over a full growing season water costs are

-water costs are typically $1–$5 per crop.
-Mulching heavily reduces this
+typically $1 to $5 per crop.
+Mulching heavily reduces this by 30 to 50%.
+I mulch

 Fertiliser

-A basic seasonal fertiliser cost of $1–$5 per crop depending on how hungry it is.
-Heavy feeders like tomatoes and capsicum need more; legumes (beans, peas) fix their own nitrogen and need very little.
+A basic seasonal fertiliser cost of $1 to $5 per crop depending on how hungry it is.
+Heavy feeders like tomatoes and capsicum need more.
+Legumes (beans, peas) fix their own nitrogen and need very little.
 If you compost, your fertiliser cost approaches zero.
+I've been running mine close to zero for years.

-Labour: The calculator doesn't price your time.
+Labour: the calculator does not price your time.
 If your hourly rate matters, gardening is rarely competitive with Woolworths.
-But most backyard gardeners don't garden for the wage — they garden because they enjoy it.
+But most backyard gardeners don't garden for the wage.
+I garden because I enjoy it.

-Setup costs: Raised beds, soil, tools.
-These are one-off costs that amortise over many seasons.
-The break-even analysis (members only) factors in a typical $150 raised bed setup.
+Setup costs: raised beds, soil, tools.
+These are one off costs that amortise over many seasons.
+My break even analysis (members only) factors in a typical $150 raised bed setup.

-Based on current supermarket prices and realistic SEQ growing conditions, herbs consistently top the profitability charts.
+Based on current supermarket prices and realistic SEQ growing conditions, herbs consistently top my profitability charts.
 Basil retails for over $30/kg at the supermarket but costs almost nothing to grow.
 The same goes for most leafy herbs.
-Among "proper" vegetables, lettuce, spinach, and kale deliver strong returns because they produce multiple harvests from a single planting (cut-and-come-again), their retail prices are high per kilogram, and they grow fast in Dayboro's climate.
+Among "proper" vegetables, lettuce, spinach, and kale deliver strong returns because they produce multiple harvests from a single planting (cut and come again), their retail prices are high per kilogram, and they grow fast in Dayboro's climate.